 GasLog Partners was formed on January 23, 2014 as a Marshall Islands limited partnership.
 GasLog Partners and its subsidiaries are primarily engaged in the ownership, operation and acquisition of LNG carriers engaged in LNG transportation.
-The Partnership conducts its operations through its vessel-owning subsidiaries and, as of February 25, 2021, we have a fleet of 15 LNG carriers, including ten vessels with modern TFDE propulsion technology and five Steam vessels.
+The Partnership conducts its operations through its vessel-owning subsidiaries and, as of February 24, 2022, we have a fleet of 15 LNG carriers, including one vessel sold and leased back under a bareboat charter, comprised of ten vessels with modern TFDE propulsion technology and five Steam vessels.